TrickyyRL/Jeem/README.md

-# alef-botter V2.1
+# alef-botter V2.11 BETA

 ## NEW FEATURE!
 ADDING MODELS
-I have added the normal ChatGPT model into this program as well as having GPT-4 as an option.
-More models coming soon! 👍🤖
+I have added some newmodels into this program.
+Check them out in the current models section 👍🤖